 This course is meant to serve as an introduction to the many ethical issues that arise in the sport industry.
 Students will be exposed to various ethical decisionmaking models and will apply them within the sport context.
-Topics including race and discrimination, gender equity, sportsmanship, drug use and testing, cheating, gambling, violence and hazing, and youth sports will be
+Topics including race and discrimination, gender equity, sportsmanship, drug use and testing, cheating, gambling, violence and hazing, and youth sports will be addressed and analyzed through the use of textbook readings, articles and case studies.
+Offered on an as-needed basis.

-SFL 234 Nutrition and Food Science
+SFI 234 Nutrition and Food Science